Jack de Gier

 Jack de Gier (/nl/; born 6 August 1968) is a Dutch professional football manager and former player who played as a forward.

 He was nicknamed Il Butre (The Vulture), after legendary Spain striker Emilio Butragueño. ("De Gier" is Dutch for "The Vulture".)
 De Gier made his professional debut in the 1988–89 season for BVV Den Bosch.
 He scored the final goal in Ajax's former stadium "De Meer" on 28 April 1996 for Willem II.

 Club career

-Born in Schijndel, De Gier started his career at BVV Den Bosch, making his debut in August 1988 at the age of 20.
-A prolific striker, De Gier joined Cambuur Leeuwarden in 1991 and later played for Go Ahead Eagles, Willem II Tilburg, Lierse SK, NEC Nijmegen, Dunfermline Athletic and FC Twente.
-He retired in the 2002–03 season.
+Born in Schijndel, the burly but prolific De Gier started his career at local amateur side RKSV Schijndel and then professionally at BVV Den Bosch, making his debut in August 1988 at the age of 20.
+A prolific striker, De Gier joined SC Cambuur in 1991 and later played for Go Ahead Eagles and Willem II before moving abroad to play for Belgian side Lierse SK.
+He returned to the Netherlands and joined NEC Nijmegen, only to sign for Scottish side Dunfermline Athletic in 2001.
+He finished his career at FC Twente after the 2002–03 season when he tore his right Achilles tendon during a friendly game.